DevMechanica/Tower-Attack/README.md

 ## 🎮 Core Mechanics

 * **Reverse Tower Defense:** You are the attacker.
-Spawn units, navigate the maze, and destroy the defenders.
+Spawn units, navigate the maze, and destroy the defenders.I actually like this line and I want to keep it
 * **Swarm Physics:** Control hundreds of units simultaneously with boid-like behavior and fluid movement.
 * **Antigravity Movement:** Units ignore standard gravity, allowing for floating paths, verticality, and unique obstacle traversal.
 * **Multiplier Gates:** Math-based gates (x2, +10) that exponentially increase your swarm size in real-time.